JcaPetri/Apollo-System-MySql/README.md

 					DateTimeStamp		--> The DateTimeStamp is the datetime UTC of the last modification.
 					TableHistory		-->	The TableHistory contain then change history of each column.
    			Tips:
-				The RootElementIDn + MicroserviceIDn + BusinessUnitIDn combination can be the Kafka/rabbitMq topic.
+				The RootElementIDn + MicroserviceIDn combination can be the Kafka/rabbitMq topic.

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 	Used to create the software structure
 		SysEntities_Tli
 			This is a List Table that contains the entities of the system, they can be database tables or java classes.
-			Enable the IDNum element to a Microservice and BusinessUnit.
+			Enable the IDNum element to a Microservice.
 			The key for each record:
 				ID		--> is the uniqueidentifier auto generated.
 				IDNum	--> is the autoincrement number auto generated.
 				This table has its own key only for update it.
-				The system don't use this key because, here we only enable the element to a Microservice and BusinessUnit.
+				The system don't use this key because, here we only enable the element to a Microservice.
 			The unique Key is the union of:
 				EntityIDn 		--> the IdNum of the entity MicroserviceIDn --> the IdNum of the Microservice that the Entity belong.
 When is equal System, all microservices hava access to them.
-				BusinessUnitID	--> the IdNum of the BusinessUnit that the Entity and Microservice belong.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.